Bio-SNG (Synthetic Natural Gas) and Gasification Technologies

 Following the success of these trials, the aim is to construct a ten times larger demonstration plant in Köping.
 The plant is constructed in cooperation with Torkapparater AB, Concordance AB, AGA Gas AB, ÅF and Sandvik Heating Technology, among others.
 Funding comes from the Swedish Energy Agency, Triple Steelix, Movexum and Cortus.

-The objective of the "Bio-SNG"-project is to demonstrate SNG (Synthetic Natural Gas) production from solid biofuels and to integrate this Bio-SNG into the existing energy infrastructure (i.e. fuel station for vehicles, natural gas grid).
-To meet the specifications required for the gas-utilisation in vehicles or the gas-feeding into an existing natural gas grid the produced SNG will be upgraded.
-Cars will be operated with this upgraded renewable gaseous fuel to demonstrate the powerful application within the transportation sector.
+The objective of the Bio-SNG project (2006-2009) was to demonstrate SNG (Synthetic Natural Gas) production from solid biofuels and to integrate this Bio-SNG into the existing energy infrastructure (i.e. fuel station for vehicles, natural gas grid).

 E.ON Bio2G Project

-The E.ON Bio2G project in Sweden involves the design, erection and commissioning of a gasification plant with 200MW output, with construction planned to start in 2013.
+The E.ON Bio2G project in Sweden involved the design, erection and commissioning of a gasification plant with 200MW output.
+Commissioning was planned for 2015 pending planning approval.

 Concord Blue / Blue Tower Gasification Technology